exercism/blog/posts/inteview-with-clever-tykes.md

 We're not trying to create child businesspeople, we're trying to introduce the mindset and behaviours associated with entrepreneurship to open up future opportunities.
 The goal is to create a mindset shift and to encourage resilient and resourceful behaviour, not just teach certain skills.

-The presence of competition plays a role a large parts of our lives, including the worlds of work, business and sport.
-To shy away from that is rather unenterprising and isn't really preparing children for the future they will enter into!
+The presence of competition plays a role in large parts of many peoples lives, especially in their work.
+We feel that equipping children with a comfortableness around competition is an important way to prepare them for their future.

 Commercial awareness is something else we address because it's important to understand that in order for an enterprise to be sustainable, there must be market demand and a viable business model.
 Of course, we don't use that kind of language in the story, itself, but the concepts are there for kids to grasp on a basic level and parents to continue the discussions.